pdf-rs/pdf/README.md

 # pdf-rs
 Read, alter and write PDF files.
-Not quite stable yet, hoping to make it as complete as possible.

-At the moment, we are doing a major rewrite in the `dev` branch. `master` isn't ready for use, and the interface will go through a lot of changes in the rewrite.
+At the moment, you can only read PDF files.
+We are working on also writing/altering PDF files.
+On the reading side, some work is to be done with encoding.
+Currently working on FlateDecode / PNG filters.

+Development is mainly happening in the `dev` branch.

+Feel free to contribute with ideas or code!